Updated September 21, 2020

 - Be respectful of others’ personal space.

-- Hold virtual meetings whenever possible.
+- Hold virtual meetings and gatherings whenever possible.

 - Provide services remotely whenever possible.